 P-2 Individual Performer or Part of a Group Entering to Perform Under a Reciprocal Exchange Program

-The P-2 classification applies to you if you are coming temporarily to perform as an artist or entertainer, individually or as part of a group, who will perform under a reciprocal exchange program between an organization in the United States and an organization or organizations in one or more foreign countries.
+The P-2 classification applies to you if you are coming temporarily to perform as an artist or entertainer, individually or as part of a group, who will perform under a reciprocal exchange program between an organization or organizations in the United States and an organization or organizations in one or more foreign countries.

 You must be an artist or entertainer (Individual or a group) entering the United States through a government recognized reciprocal exchange program.
 In addition, you must possess skills comparable to those of the United States artists and entertainers taking part in the program outside the United States.

 In order for you to qualify for a P-2 Visa, a sponsoring labor organization in the United States that negotiated the reciprocal exchange agreement, your sponsoring organization, or your U.S. employer must file Form I-129, Petition for a Non-Immigrant Worker.
-For more information about the Form, 129, see the “Form 1-129, Petition for a Nonimmigrant Worker” page.
+For more information about the Form, I-129, see the “Form I-129, Petition for a Nonimmigrant Worker” page.